jaccomoc/jactl/docs/_posts/2023-12-21-switch-expressions.md

 ## Matching on Type

-In addition to matching against literal values, Jactl also support testing if an expression is of a given type:
+In addition to matching against literal values, Jactl also supports testing if an expression is of a given type:
 ```groovy
 switch(x) {
   String         -> 'string'